qthom/planTIF/README.md

 Alternatively:
 I produced bed files of all reads (without clustering) found after filtering and are available here in the Github repository.They have been filtered for polyA misprimming and filtered if no match with TSS-Seq clusters was found.
 The files are called <name>.allreads.bed and are possible to load directly into a genome browser

 The script "TIF-Seq_pipeline_v2.R" will load the required R packages and download the genomic information for arabidopsis for the rest of the analysis.
 It will also produce the plots used in the publication.
+Be carefull to have the files needed for the different scripts in order to repeat the analysis.

 If any scripts are not provided here they can be found unchanged at https://github.com/Maxim-Ivanov/Nielsen_et_al_2018. from Nielsen et al, 2019